ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/01_sessions/01_emergence/README.md

 This session is all about diving into the topic of creative coding and getting started and excited 😊.

-Complete this session by December 19.
+Complete this session by January 14.
 Going through the scripts and answering the questions should take < 8h.
 This session is graded on concept, form, engineering quality, effort and personal learnings.

 **Announcement: On Friday, Jan.
-10, 14:00-16:00, room 6119, I offer an optional session, where I am answering your coding questions and review your code if you like.**
+10, 14:00-16:00, room 6119, I offer an optional CC1 session, where I am answering your coding questions and review your code if you like.**

 <!-- $${\color{lightgreen}
 \text{Announcement: On Friday, Jan.
 10, 14:00-16:00, room 6119, I offer an optional session, where I am answering your coding questions and review your code if you like.}}$$ -->